emreyilmaz00/emreyilmaz00.github.io/_news/announcement_2.md

 date: 2015-11-07 16:11:00-0400
 inline: false
 ---
-Published a journal paper in Reliability Engineering and System Safety.
+Published a journal paper in Reliability Engineering and System Safety. <a href="https://doi.org/10.1016/j.ress.2022.108873">[Link]</a>

 ***
 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.